christophedebatz/mistergift-back/readme.md

 #### Retrieve all the participations for a gift

-It retrieves the current user participation for a gift in particular.
+It retrieves the current author participation for a gift in particular.

 > **GET** /me/gifts/**{gift-id}**/participations

 #### Retrieve all the participations for a gift

-It retrieves the current user participations, eventually for an event
+It retrieves the current author participations, eventually for an event

 > **GET** /me/participations[?**eventId=4**&page=2@limit=6]